yellowdog/python-examples/README.md

 ### Prerequisites

-To **submit work requirements** to YellodDog, you'll need the following:
+To **submit work requirements** to YellowDog, you'll need the following:

 1. A YellowDog Platform Account.